The Importance of Play for Dogs: Strengthening Bonds, Emotional Health, and Intellectual Development

 But how do you do it?
 Very easy: imitating the mother and repeating her behaviors.
 Let’s move our dog’s favorite toy intensely (it’s important to move it because he never plays with prey that’s already dead).
 If he bites our hand during the game, let’s make a high-pitched squeal.
 Let’s wait a few seconds and then continue playing.

-If he bites the hand again, we return to the screech and end the game.
+If he bites the hand once more, we return to the screech and end the game.
 Let’s repeat this procedure in sessions of no more than ten minutes so that the puppy does not get tired or overexcited.
 We will have acted like his mother did.
 This way he will understand that he should be careful with his mouth when biting your hand.
 With an adult dog that bites uncontrollably when playing, you can act in the same way or by hiding a tasty treat in your hand and opening it to reward him only if he acts delicately.

 *Professor Dr. Juan Enrique Romero @drromerook is a veterinary doctor.
 Specialist in University Education.
 Master in Psychoimmunoneuroendocrinology.
 Former Director of the Small Animal School Hospital (UNLPam).
 University Professor in several Argentine universities.
 International speaker.